Kino to DeMoss-Petrie 138 Kilovolt Transmission Line

 Public outreach remains an important part of TEP’s planning process.
 TEP encourages neighbors and other stakeholders to share their comments using one of the public participation methods listed below.

-Please visit this link for information about the UA North Substation Project.
+Please visit this link for information about the Vine Substation Project, which previously was named the UA North Substation.

 TEP encourages residents, property owners and others to share their input by: